Exploring Daintree Rainforest

 (grade: medium, 1 kilometre)

-Walk along eucalyptus, paperbark, acacias and climbing fern creating a curtain.
+Walk along eucalyptus, paperbark, acacias, and climbing ferns, creating a curtain.
 You may spot bottlebrush orchids as well.
 Access from Pioneers Park in Daintree Village and turn to the left at Pioneers Park.

 (grade:easy, 650 metres)

-Take the boardwalk through lush lowland rainforest.
+Take the boardwalk through the lush lowland rainforest.
 The boardwalk passes creeks and swampy areas.
-With a bit of luck you may even be able to spot the Bennett’s tree kangaroo or a cassowary.
+With a bit of luck, you may even be able to spot the Bennett’s tree kangaroo or a cassowary.
 The world’s tallest cycad can also be seen here (20 metres high).
-The name Jindalba is the original Kuku Yalanji people’s name for the area (‘Foot of the Mountain’).
+Jindalba is the original Kuku Yalanji people’s name for the area (‘Foot of the Mountain’).
 Access from Daintree Discovery Centre – the end of Tulip Oak Road in Cow Bay.

 (grade: easy, 1.2 kilometre loop)

 This walk has examples of every stage of the rainforest evolution over 400 million years, including ferns, cycads, ancient pines and flowers.
-The walk will pass a hollow strangler fig, paperbark and pandanus trees as well as mangroves.
-A multitude of orchids like the golden orchids, pencil orchids and bottlebrush orchids will also show.
+The walk will pass a hollow strangler fig, paperbark, pandanus trees, and mangroves.
+A host of orchids, such as the golden, pencil and bottlebrush orchids, will also appear.
 The start location is from Cape Tribulation Road south of Cape Tribulation.

 (grade: easy, 1.2 kilometre)

-The walk passes through lowland rainforest, mangrove swamps and sandy beach.
+The walk passes through lowland rainforest, mangrove swamps and sandy beaches.
 You will be able to view fan palms, vines and strangler figs. There are chances to spot cassowaries here.
-From the beach you may also be lucky to spot at humpback whale during winter and enjoy the views of Cape Tribulation.
+From the beach, you may also be lucky to spot a humpback whale during winter and enjoy the views of Cape Tribulation.
 You may even walk to Cape Tribulation at low tide and reach Kulki lookout.
-This is where the rainforest meets the reef!
+That is where the rainforest meets the reef!

-You may also experience the Skyrail Rainforest Cableway from Cairns which gives you a unique tour gliding over another rainforest canopy (at Kuranda) before descending to the forest floor at the Red Peak and Barron Falls Stations just before Kuranda.
+You may also experience the Skyrail Rainforest Cableway from Cairns, which gives you a unique tour gliding over another rainforest canopy (at Kuranda) before descending to the forest floor at the Red Peak and Barron Falls Stations just before Kuranda.
 It is a different rainforest experience from what Daintree offers.
-From here you can take the ranger-guided boardwalk tours in the tropical landscape and view Barron Gorge with its impressive Barron Falls.
+You can take the ranger-guided boardwalk tours in the tropical landscape and view Barron Gorge with its impressive Barron Falls.

-Yet another experience is the Mossman Gorge located in the southern part of Daintree Rainforest – and at a short distance from Port Douglas.
-Here you will also get an absolutely unique rainforest experience where you will gain insight into the culture of Australia’s aboriginal people and their harmony with nature!
+Yet another experience is the Mossman Gorge in the southern part of the Daintree Rainforest – and at a short distance from Port Douglas.
+Here, you will also get a unique rainforest experience where you will gain insight into the culture of Australia’s aboriginal people and their harmony with nature!
 You may join a guided ‘Dreamtime Walk tour’ where you will learn about the plants used by the Kuku Yalanji indigenous people.

-You may also do a self-guided walk where you can enjoy the breathtaking rainforest views.
+You may also do a self-guided walk, permitting you to enjoy the breathtaking rainforest views.
 Reserve at least half a day for the visit – and maybe even all day!
-Check out the Mossman Gorge experience.

 ‘Exploring Daintree Rainforest’